.png)

 1. Cultural and Environmental Governance

-We work with Traditional Owners and Aboriginal Nations to design culturally grounded futures—where land back, law, and local leadership shape how housing, infrastructure, biodiversity, and development are done.
+We work with Traditional Owners and Aboriginal communities to design culturally grounded, environmentally responsible futures for land, housing, infrastructure, biodiversity, and development.

-At Currie Country Social Change, we lead with Country—not over it.
+At Currie Country Social Change, we lead with Country — accountable to it, governed by it, and guided by its law.

-We are a matriarch-led, First Nations organisation working across Bundjalung, Yugembeh and other Aboriginal Nations to restore cultural governance, defend land rights, and drive climate justice from the ground up.
+We are a matriarch-led, sovereign First Nations organisation working across Bundjalung Country and the Mibbin language chain, and in collaboration with other Aboriginal Nations, to strengthen cultural governance, protect land and waters, and advance climate and environmental justice through Indigenous-led systems change.